Zephram0/Unciv---Zeph-Testing/core/src/com/unciv/logic/aautoexpert/docs/projectdocs/current_focus.md

 > All updates MUST cross-reference `road_map.md` for task alignment and `project_overview.md` for goal and phase alignment.

 ## 1. Active Task: Separating Military Control from Base Automation
-> Represents the current primary development focus, detailing the specific component or functionality being implemented or modified, along with its priority level and current status.
+> Represents the current primary development focus, detailing the specific component or functionality being implemented or modified.
+This section focuses on technical implementation details and concrete codebase elements, representing the specific component/functionality being implemented.
-**Priority: High**
-**Status: In Progress**

 ### 1.1 Current Implementation Goals
 > Current Implementation Goals outline the specific objectives and deliverables for the Active Task, organized in priority order with clear completion criteria and dependencies.

 1. **Military Module Independence**
    - Remove dependency on `NextTurnAutomation` for military units
    - Implement custom unit handling logic